Family And Medical Leave Act

 To be eligible for leave under FMLA, employees must:

-*Work at least 1,250 hours during the 12 months immediately before requesting leave AND
+- Work at least 1,250 hours during the 12 months immediately before requesting leave

 Under FMLA, employers cannot deny covered leave if you meet all of the requirements, nor can they view your choice to take leave as a negative factor when making future employment-related decisions.
 However, employers can ask for verification of your need for leave, such as proof that you have a serious medical condition.
 Although you are not required to disclose medical records to your employer, you must provide some form of proof.
 Otherwise, the employer can deny your leave or require you to terminate leave early.